-The Health Services Center is staffed by two full-time registered nurses and an administrative assistant.
-The GCC Health Service Center is located behind room A-10.
-Please consult the Catalog for a list of services provided by Health Service Center, and for information on health-related student requirements.
-All students, staff, faculty and administrators of the college may utilize the Center's services available from Monday through Friday.
+Two (2) full-time registered nurses and an administrative assistant staff the Health Services Center.
+The Health Services Center is located at the Student Center (Bldg.
+5000, Rm.
+5116).
+Please consult the Catalog for information on health-related student requirements.
+All students, staff, faculty and administrators of the College may utilize the Center's services available Monday through Friday.

-The services available at the Health Services Center are:
+The services available at the Health Services Center include:

-- basic first aid for injuries and medical conditions that occur during school time; - assessment and nursing management of chronic health problems based on the client's physician prescribed therapeutic regimen; - annual screening of employees for tuberculosis (TB) as required by law; - screening of students for TB in compliance with public law and school policy; - administration of TB skin test; - immunization program; - immunization audit in compliance with public law and school policy; - Brief Tobacco Intervention program; - screening of height & weight, blood pressure, vision, and pediculosis; - pregnancy testing and prenatal follow-up; - advocacy for persons with disabilities; - · referral services on health management; and - counseling on health and health-related issues.
+- basic first aid for injuries and medical conditions that occur during school time; - assessment and nursing management of chronic health problems based on the client's physician prescribed therapeutic regimen; - annual screening of employees for tuberculosis (TB) as required by law; - screening of students for TB in compliance with public law and school policy; - administration of TB skin test; - immunization program; - immunization audit in compliance with public law and school policy; - Brief Tobacco Intervention program; - screening of height & weight, blood pressure, vision, and pediculosis; - pregnancy testing and prenatal follow-up; - advocacy for persons with disabilities; - referral services on health management; and - counseling on health and healthrelated issues.